reggiestain/vetromedia-test/README.md

 ## Installation

 1. Clone or download this application into the "www" directory on your apache server.
-2. The Currency Converter chat application database file is located in "config/schema/currencyconverter.sql" directory of the project folder
+2. The Vetro Media Practical Test database file is located in "config/schema/currencyconverter.sql" directory of the project folder
-3. Run this sql script on your mysql server to create the "currencyconverter" database.
+3. Run this sql script on your mysql server to create the "currency_converter" database.

 ## Configuration